DG10-Agency/WordPress-AI-Bulk-Page-Creator-with-all-page-attributes/README.md

-# AI Bulk Page Creator with All Page Attributes
+# AIOPMS - All In One Page Management System

 ## 📖 Table of Contents
 - [Overview](#-overview)